smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 the first schema for the first message each day decided which messages were shown.

+TODO: This paragraph sucks but I think adds to the narrative.
+Clean it up After finding this we realized that a single bad message from the new system could break the log messages for other users of the LogStash server.
+This expand the surface area that was affected by the defect dramatically and meant we needed to find the defect before it caused more adverse affects.
+The existing behaviour was bad enough but we knew that there was no way it could go to production like this.

 We then focused all our effort on LogStash.
 Daryl, an amazing developer on our team, suggested that we try looking closer at the messages from the new library by tapping into the logs directly.
 After we had tried recording the messages